The rare occasions when Emily and Richard stick up for Lorelai, notably:

 Luke: Listen, you pinhead.
 You should be kissing the ground that Lulu walks on.
 Why that sweet girl lets you within a hundred miles of her is beyond me, but she does.
 You are the luckiest man on the planet to have a girl like that looking out for you and caring about you, and if you say so much as one unkind word to her, I'm gonna personally break every bone in your body.

-- Luke, in his exhaustion and delirium over Lorelai fleeing to California to figure herself out is swamped with people in the diner because in he accidentally gave out the real WiFi password.
+Luke, in his exhaustion and delirium over Lorelai fleeing to California to figure herself out, is swamped with people in the diner because e accidentally gave out the real WiFi password.
 Jess, seeing how scarily quiet the diner and how overwhelmed Luke is, just yanks out the router and tosses it to Luke as he leaves, kicking out the moochers in the process.